AlltidSemester1337/chef/README.md

 A personal cooking assistant app to suggest recipes for cooking.
 Built on vertexai chat and firebase.
 Requires integration towards vertexai using google-services.json credentials for SA in order to run.
+Also requires a firebaseDbUrl to be set in local.properties when building the app to run using ChatHistoryRealtimeDatabasePersistence.

 Run the app from vertexai/app module.